 Class attendance and punctuality are essential for academic success.
-Student attendance and active participation in all scheduled classes, grading events and activities is important for ensuring an effective learning experience for all students.
+Student attendance and active participation in all scheduled classes, grading events and activities are important for ensuring an effective learning experience.
+Research shows that students who attend class regularly tend to perform. higher academically.

-UCW understands that there are circumstances such as illness, injury, family crises, or other circumstances beyond a student's control that may prevent students from attending or participating in all classes.
-A student who is not officially registered in a course may not attend or participate in classes, either on campus or online.
+UCW understands that there are circumstances such as illness, injury, family crises or other circumstances beyond a student's control that may prevent students from attending or participating in all classes.
+A student who is not officially registered in a course may not attend or participate in classes, either on-campus or online.

-Instructors are responsible to communicate specific attendance expectations of a course in the Course Syllabus and distribute the syllabus in the first week of classes.
+Instructors are responsible for communicating specific attendance expectations of a course in the Course Syllabus and distributing the syllabus in the first week of classes.